gjearevoll/HotspotsDerived/REAMDE.md

 The model outputs which we get from the INLA-reliant models are large, often around half a gigabyte.
 When one of these model outputs is required for every 10 species  segment across 1500 species, they start making any model-wide operations excessively slow.
-As such, here we apply a function that imports each model, cuts out a huge amount of unnecessary data, and
+As such, here we apply a function that imports each model, cuts out a huge amount of unnecessary data, and saves space.